How to Navigate Foreign International Divorce in Canada

 Cost Breakdown

-In Ontario, the base cost to acquire an opinion letter for a foreign divorce begins at $199 plus HST.
-This fee encompasses both the legal assessment and preparation phases.
-Options for expedited processing are offered if faster service is required.
+The base cost to acquire an opinion letter for a foreign divorce in Ontario begins at approximately $199 plus HST.
+Options for expedited processing are available at additional costs.

 Common Challenges and Solutions